 toad lily ‘Tojen’

-Tricyrtis ‘Tojen’ is a member of the lily family (Liliaceae) and is native to China, Japan, the Philippines, and Taiwan; and is a hardy perennial plant for the Midwestern United States.
-In fact, toad lily is well-known for its adaptability to colder weather, being able to cope with sudden late-season frosts and freezes without showing signs of serious damage.
+Tricyrtis ‘Tojen’ is a member of the lily family (Liliaceae) is a hardy perennial plant for the Midwestern United States.
+Toad lily is well-known for its adaptability to colder weather, being able to cope with sudden late-season frosts and freezes without showing signs of serious damage.

 From August to October, the white/white-pink 1-1.5 inch wide flowers of Tricyrtis ‘Tojen’ put on a beautiful floral display.
 Many people have referred to the flowers of toad lily as “orchid-like” for their coloration and presentation.